yottooo/KerasTelegramBot/README.md

 # KerasTelegramBot
 This repository holds the files accompanying the Master Thesis.
 The application consists of multiple files and datasets.

-Below im going to guide through the steps of setting up your own or training your own model.
+Below I'm going to guide you through the steps of setting up your own Chatbot or training your own model.

 The environment used for developing the application is Jupyter notebook.

+For more details you can check out the code or the thesis where everything is explained step by step!
 ## Description
 keras.ipynb - Contains the code that was used for training the model.
-You can use it to train your own model or perform evaluations.
+You can use it to train your own model or to perform evaluations.

 kerasBot.ipynb - The code for launching the bot.
 It uses a pretrained model but you can substitute your own.
 For privacy reasons the API keys are removed you need to get your own from Twitter and Telegram!